rvsrvs/jasdev.github.io/_posts/2020-3-14-conditional-flatmap.md

 <script src="https://gist.github.com/jasdev/5c1316119e2f0f173dd0c7f68f3dba51.js"></script>

 A small trick to add to the tool belt.
-If you find yourself `Empty`ing out a sequence, it might be better to filter in on the conditions you’re considering, letting downstream lean on the precondition.
+If you find yourself `Empty`ing out a sequence, it might be better to filter in on the conditions you’re considering, letting downstream lean on the checked precondition.

-This is a reactive parallel to `guard`ing out early.
+This is the reactive parallel to `guard`ing out early.

 ---